Head-to-Head · Updated May 2026

 New Zealand

-New Zealand's wildlife is genuinely fascinating but narrower in scope than Australia's — a consequence of the country's long isolation and the absence of native land mammals before human arrival.
-The endemic bird life is the standout: the kiwi, New Zealand's flightless national symbol (nocturnal, shy, and now primarily seen at dedicated wildlife centres or predator-free offshore islands), is found nowhere else; the kea, the world's only alpine parrot, is an improbably intelligent and destructive bird that will dismantle your car aerials given the opportunity and is one of Queenstown and Fiordland's more reliably entertaining encounters; the tuatara, a reptile species that predates the dinosaurs, is New Zealand's most ancient resident.
-New Zealand's coastal and marine wildlife is excellent: fur seal colonies are easily encountered on the Kaikōura and Otago Peninsulas (where royal albatross nest within minutes of Dunedin city), and whale watching off Kaikōura (sperm whales year-round, migrating humpbacks) is world-class.
-Dolphin swimming experiences in the Bay of Islands and Marlborough Sounds add a joyful dimension.
-New Zealand has no venomous snakes (it has no snakes at all), no dangerous spiders of consequence, and no crocodilians — a fact many travellers find refreshing after reading about Australia.
+New Zealand's wildlife is genuinely fascinating but narrower in scope than Australia's, a consequence of the country's long isolation and the absence of native land mammals before human arrival.
+The endemic bird life is the standout: the kiwi, New Zealand's flightless national symbol (nocturnal, shy, and now primarily seen at dedicated wildlife centres or predator-free offshore islands) is found nowhere else; the kea, the world's only alpine parrot, is an improbably intelligent and destructive bird that will dismantle your car aerials given the opportunity; the tuatara, a reptile species that predates the dinosaurs, is New Zealand's most ancient resident.
+New Zealand's coastal and marine wildlife is excellent: fur seal colonies are easily encountered on the Kaikoura and Otago Peninsulas (where royal albatross nest within minutes of Dunedin city), and whale watching off Kaikoura (sperm whales year-round, migrating humpbacks) is world-class.
+New Zealand has no venomous snakes (it has no snakes at all), no dangerous spiders of consequence, and no crocodilians, a fact many travellers find refreshing after reading about Australia.

-Eastern grey kangaroo in golden afternoon light at Murramarang National Park New South Wales, a joey visible in the pouch, ocean beach behind
+Eastern grey kangaroo in golden afternoon light with a joey in the pouch

 🦘 Australia